garrettheath4/rpi-tv-remote/README.md

     * 7-inch touchscreen for Raspberry Pi ([Amazon][Screen])
     * Wall-mountable case for touchscreen and Raspberry Pi ([Amazon][Case])
 * Software
-    * Raspbian 8 "jessie" operating system with GUI
+    * Raspbian Stretch operating system with GUI
     * Software for writing Raspbian to MicroSD card (see Raspberry Pi guides for details)
     * LIRC library and software (see below for how to install)
     * Git software (see below for how to install)